 To Do Today: Take a Ride on the Iconic Swan Boats in Boston’s Public Garden

-One of the Hub’s most beloved attractions returns after being sidelined last year by the pandemic
+One of the Hub’s most beloved attractions since 1877

 The Swan Boats in the Boston Public Garden.

 Tickets: $4.50 for adults, $4 for seniors, $3 for children 2 to 15 years old, and free for children under 2 years old.
-Tickets can be purchased at the dock before boarding the boat.
+Purchase tickets at the dock before boarding the boat.

 Why should I go?